ViniciusALS/canvas-maker-server/README.md

 # Canvas Maker
-> Canvas Maker is a online tool to help entrepreneurs design their canval and start developing their company.
+> Canvas Maker is an online tool to help entrepreneurs design their canval and start developing their company.

 ## Server
 --------------------------------------------------------------